-House Bill 4956 (S-2) would amend the Food Law to do the following:
+The bill would amend the Food Law to do the following:

-- -- Incorporate the 2005 version of the Federal Food Code into the Law by reference, with some modifications, replacing the 1999 version. - Require the MDA to conduct periodic evaluations, rather than inspections, of food establishments, and remove a

-- requirement that inspections be conducted unannounced. - -- Require evaluations to be conducted at least every six months (as currently required for inspections) or according to a risk-based schedule. - -- Permit the MDA Director to take photographs or copy records as part of an evaluation. - -- Increase State license fees for specific types of food service establishments. - -- Increase the fee for a special transitory food unit license and for a special transitory food unit plan review. - -- Remove an exemption from State and local license fees for food service establishments in schools. - -- Permit the MDA Director to charge twice the applicable license fee for temporary food establishments applying for a license less than four days from opening. - Exempt ice cream trucks, certain trade association events, and emergency feeding operations from the licensure requirements for food establishments. - -- Require certain food establishments to employ at least one manager who certified bv personnel а certification program for food protection accredited bv the American National Standards Institute (ANSI). - -- Require the MDA, by 2009, to develop requirements for retail food establishments to follow when employing certified food safety managers or personnel. - -- Adopt by reference the certification program for food safety and protection developed by ANSI. - -- Require the MDA to promulgate rules establishing certification fees. - -- Repeal certain sections of the Law dealing with effective dates, repealed statutes, and procedures to be followed when employees of a food establishment contact ready-to-eat foods with bare hands.
+- -- Require the Michigan Department of Agriculture (MDA) to conduct periodic evaluations, rather than inspections, of food establishments, and remove a requirement that inspections be conducted unannounced. - -- Require evaluations to be conducted at least every six months (as currently required for inspections) or according to a risk-based schedule. - -- Permit the MDA Director to take photographs or copy records as part of an evaluation. - -- Increase license fees for specific types of food service establishments. - -- Increase the fee for a special transitory food unit license, and for a special transitory food unit plan review. - -- Provide that any license fee paid on an initial application would be nonrefundable. - -- Remove an exemption from State and local license fees for food service establishments in schools. - -- Permit the MDA Director to charge twice the applicable license fee for temporary food establishments applying for a license less than four days from opening. - -- Exempt ice cream trucks, certain trade association events, and emergency feeding operations from the licensure requirements for food establishments. - -- Establish the "Dairy and Food Safety Fund", to be administered by the MDA and used for enforcement of the